githedgehog/docs/docs/install-upgrade/config.md

 ```
 The role of the user,`operator` is read-only access to `sonic-cli` command on the switches.
 In order to avoid conflicts, do not use the following usernames: `operator`,`hhagent`,`netops`.

+### NTP and DHCP
+The control node uses public ntp servers from cloudflare and google by default.
+The control node runs a dhcp server on the management network.

 ## Control Node
 The control node is the host that manages all the switches, runs k3s, and serves images.
 This is the YAML document configure the control node:
 ```yaml